 How soon will my payment be added to my student's meal account?

 Check or cash payments are typically entered the same day they are received by your student.
-FeePay payments are usually in meal account within 24 hours.
-All payments should be reflected in FeePay by the next school day.
+PayPAMS payments are in meal accounts within 24-72 hours.

 How will I know what my student's account balance is?

-You can see your student’s account balance at any time on the FeePay online payment system by clicking on Meal Accounts.
+You can see your student’s account balance at any time on the PayPAMS online payment system by clicking on Meal Accounts.

 How will I know when my student’s account needs more money?

-In FeePay, you can choose to receive an e-mail alert when your student’s account balance reaches a specific level that you set.
-Click on Edit Alerts in the FeePay online payment system to set your preferences.
+In PayPAMs, you can choose to receive an e-mail alert when your student’s account balance reaches a specific level that you set.
 Middle schools and high school students may bring written reminders home if they wish.
 If requested by the student, cashiers may tell a student his or her balance.
-Elementary students may ask for a hand stamp of a smiley face on their hand or wrist.

 How can I see all the payments made to my student’s account?

-You can see all payments made online or by cash or check to your child’s account – along with all of your student’s food and beverage purchases – for any range of dates by clicking on Lunch Details in the FeePay online payment system.
+You can see all payments made online or by cash or check to your child’s account – along with all of your student’s food and beverage purchases – in the PayPAMS online payment system.

 How can I transfer money between students?
 How do I request a refund?
-May I donate money to meal accounts?
+May I donate my student's remaining balance to another student?

-Money may be moved from one student's account to another or donated to a general fund by completing a request form.
+Parents may transfer money between siblings in PayPAMS.
+Additionally, money may be moved from one student's account to another or donated to a general fund by completing a request form.
 If money is left in an account upon graduation, or a student moves out of the district, a refund can be obtained by sending a request form to the district Food Service office.
 At the end of each school year, we automatically transfer funds from graduating students to siblings, if siblings are enrolled in the district.
 Refunds will only be issued in amounts of $10.00 or greater.
+You may donate any amount on your student's account to another student.
 Click here for the Donate/Transfer/Refund Request form.

 How are non-sufficient funds checks handled?